Transfer Q-learning: Formulation of Transfer between MDP's

 According to \eqref{eqn:bellman-opt}, we have

-which provides a moment condition for the estimation of the target parameter $\btheta_t$.
-If $y^{(0)}_{t,i}$ is directly observable, then $\btheta_t$ can be solved simply by regression.
-However, what we observe is a ``partial outcome'' $r^{(0)}_{t,i}$.
-The other component of $y^{(0)}_{t,i}$, as shown in the second term on the RHS of \eqref{eqn-yk}, depends on the unknown $Q$-function and future observations.
-For a single RL task, the batch $Q$-learning calculates ``pseudo responses'' $\hat \by^{(0)}_t$ by
+which provides a moment condition for the estimation of function $Q^{*(k)}_t$.
+If $y^{(0)}_{t,i}$ is directly observable, then $Q^{*(0)}_t$ can be estimated via regression.
+However, what we observe is a ``partial response'' $r^{(0)}_{t,i}$.
+The other component of $y^{(0)}_{t,i}$, as shown in the second term on the RHS of \eqref{eqn-yk}, depends on the unknown $Q^*$-function and future observations.
+As will be discussed in detail in Section \ref{sec3}, we estimate $Q^{*(0)}_t$ in a backward fashion for $t=T,\cdots,1$.